"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 For more on how to use keyword planner, take this short 3 minutes video.

-Just enter your site url and let the tool do the job of finding broken links on your site, duplicate content, internal page rank, errors on page etc.
+Just enter your site URL and let the tool do the job.
+It will find broken links on your site, duplicate content, internal page rank, errors on the page, etc.

 4. SEO Browser.